 Compost Site/Brush Pile

-As of May 7, 1990 grass clippings, garden materials, leaves and brush will no longer be picked up with garbage collection.
-People residing within the City limits only may dispose of leaves, brush, grass clippings, etc., at any time by taking them to the City’s Compost Pile located at Division Road.
+As of May 7, 1990, grass clippings, garden materials, leaves and brush will no longer be picked up with garbage collection.
+Only people residing within the City limits may dispose of leaves, brush, grass clippings, etc., without a permit by taking them to the City’s Compost Pile located at Division Road.
 Disposal of brush at this site by contractors and/or landscapers is prohibited, however, grass clippings and leaves are accepted.
-Compost Site Permit Form